nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_1.md

 Workflow systems help you automate and manage the inputs, outputs, and commands for the analysis, thereby making it easier to maintain, reproduce, and share your workflow!
 Read more [here](https://www.nature.com/articles/d41586-019-02619-z).

-### What is snakemake?
+### What is Snakemake?

-[snakemake](https://snakemake.readthedocs.io/en/stable/) is a Python-based workflow system ([see 2012 publication](https://academic.oup.com/bioinformatics/article/28/19/2520/290322)).
-The name 'snakemake' comes from the fact that it's written in (and can be extended by) the Python programming language.
+[Snakemake](https://snakemake.readthedocs.io/en/stable/) is a Python-based workflow system ([see 2012 publication](https://academic.oup.com/bioinformatics/article/28/19/2520/290322)).
+The name 'Snakemake' comes from the fact that it's written in (and can be extended by) the Python programming language.

-snakemake works by looking at a file, called a 'Snakefile', that contains rules for creating output files.
-Generally, each rule is defined as a step in the workflow. snakemake uses the rules and command line options to figure how the rules relate to each other so it can manage the workflow steps.
+`snakemake` works by looking at a file, called a 'Snakefile', that contains rules for creating output files.
+Generally, each rule is defined as a step in the workflow. `snakemake` uses the rules and command line options to figure how the rules relate to each other so it can manage the workflow steps.

-As an example, this tutorial will walk you through creating a snakemake workflow for variant calling.
+As an example, this tutorial will walk you through creating a `snakemake` workflow for variant calling.
 This tutorial was adapted from DIB lab course materials [here](https://github.com/ngs-docs/2020-GGG298) and [here](https://github.com/ngs-docs/2020-GGG201b-lab).

 The contents of this tutorial are covered in three short videos: